-Requires MDOC to give priority to placing parolees with chronic technical violations in intensive detention programs that offer specific programming to address the behavioral needs of the parolees, and that works on a plan to help assure success of the parolees upon their release.
+Requires MDOC to give priority to placing parolees with chronic technical violations in intensive detention programs that offer specific programming to address the behavioral needs of the parolees and that work on a plan to help assure success of the parolees upon their release.
 Executive does not include.
 House includes new language.
+Senate does not include.
+Conference includes new language.